SimScaleGmbH/SimScale-Grasshopper-Plugin/README.md

 3. Open the geometry file in Rhino, then open Grasshopper, there should be a SimScale tab
 1. Open the example `basic.gh`
 5. Set Project="Boston - WCD 2022", Simulation="Design 1", Simulation Run="Run 1"
 **Note:** this project should be owned by you in SimScale, on the account from which you are addressing with the API key.
-The project is public, just copy it from [here](https://www.simscale.com/projects/dlynch_api/boston_-_wcd_2022/)
+The project is public, just copy it from [here](https://www.simscale.com/projects/dlynch_api/boston_-_wcd_2022/) keep the name the same, remove the " - copy" part
 1. Toggle the boolean toggle connected to the Download component
-1. You should, after the procerss completes, see wind speed in the Rhino viewer, overlaid onto the geometry for context
+1. You should, after the process completes, see wind speed in the Rhino viewer, overlaid onto the geometry for context

 ## Notes for contributors
 - Once a build is finalised, copy the bin folder over to latest stable, then zip it as a latest_stable.zip, tyhis should be automated at a later date